 Each of our staff members retain several of the following certifications:

-Josh has been guiding year round for a living for almost 18 years.
+Josh has been guiding year round for a living for 20 years.
 He possesses a strong knowledge of the San Juan Mountains and feels that the Telluride area has endless outdoor recreation opportunities.
 Josh grew up in the White Mountains of New Hampshire where he was introduced to climbing, paddling, mountaineering, and skiing.

 From an early age he made it a point to find new places to explore.
 Some of his favorite destinations are Joshua Tree, Zion, Red Rocks, Moab, the Adirondacks, Acadia, Cascades, China, Ecuador, Argentina, Nepal and Bolivia.
 Josh has a love and appreciation for the natural world, which makes him passionate in sharing this love with others.
-He feels that it is the SJOS’s responsibility to help pass on an appreciation of all of the areas local cultural and natural history.
+He feels that it is the SJOA’s responsibility to help pass on an appreciation of all of the areas local cultural and natural history.

 - Wilderness Emergency Medical Technician